easyark/easyark/README.md

 Discord Server: https://discord.gg/W3es2shxYS
 - We run 1 million gold giveaways every week..

+### Setup
+- Simply download and run
+- A GUI will open, follow below videos to know how to run it.

 ### Features
 - Works similarly to KR API AH searcher
 - No need to spend 1+ hours searching the market for a build for your alt class